endurantgames/cosmiclegends/src/classes/haunt.md

 ## Totem Abilities {.class}

 Each Volume, you gain a new ability from your class.
-Your Kid abilities show your increasing ability to compete with adult heroes and handle serious threats.
+Your Totem Abilities show your increasing distance from humanity.
 Each ability can be chosen only once.

 ### Prime Ability

-Your hero has the **Why, It's Just a Child** Prime ability common to all Kid heroes.
+Your hero has the **Force of Nature** Prime ability common to all Totems.

 :::::: {.ability-list .prime }::::::::::
-Why, It's Just a Child

-:   Most adults underestimate you.
-Add the Volume to the dice pool
-    when you roll to advance the Outwit goal against a source that's older than you.
+Does Whatever a Totem Can

+:   When you use your Core or Nova Power Words in a Power Stunt
+    or Combo roll, add 2 dice to as if you had a skill or fighting style that applied to such a use.

 ::::::::::::::::::::::::::::::::::::::::::